1.1. Stylus and record care

 Rega Spacer Set - Acoustic Signature accessories (acoustic-signature.com)

 These spacers raise the tonearm in 0,5 mm increments.
-If using this set, we recommend raising the tonearm 4 mm when using The OM series, the 2M series, and the Cadenza series and 5 mm when using the Quintet series.
+If using this set, we recommend raising the tonearm 4 mm for OM cartridges, 5 mm for MC Quintet and 5 mm for MC Cadenza.

 Correct bias or anti-skating adjustment is important in order to achieve optimal tracking ability and thereby minimum record wear and distortion.
 A number of players have a device which, related to the tracking force, will give an anti-clockwise force needed to the tonearm.
 Correct bias has to compensate for the inwards directed torque on the tonearm caused by the friction between stylus and groove.
 But this again is influenced by stylus type and amplitudes in the record.